Wild genus-zero quantum de Rham spaces

 \subsection{Reduction to the simple case}

-Assume that $\mf g$ is \emph{simple} (but cf.~Rmk.~\ref{rmk:simple_assumption}); if $\mf g$ splits into mutually-commuting simple ideals $\mf I_i \sse \mf g$, then $\Aut_{\on{Lie}}(\mf g_s)$ consists of the direct product of the automorphism groups of the TCLAs $\mf I_i(\ms O_s)$, plus the permutations of the isomorphic simple summands.
+The crux of the matter is the case where $\mf g$ is \emph{simple} (but cf.~Rmk.~\ref{rmk:simple_assumption}).
+Indeed, if $\mf g$ decomposes into simple ideals $\mf I_i \sse \mf g$, then $\Aut_{\on{Lie}}(\mf g_s)$ is a split extension of the group of permutations of isomorphic simple summands, by the direct product of the automorphism groups of the TCLAs $\mf I_i(\ms O_s)$.